mict-zhaw/chall_e2e_stt/README.md

 > [!NOTE]
-> This repository is still under construction and further code and instructions for evaluation will be transferred here from the private project repos.
+> This repository is still under construction and further code and instructions for evaluation will be transferred here from the original private project repos.

 ## About the Project ChaLL